 The goal of this project is to amplify and strengthen a network of Fish Conservation Zones (FCZs) on the Mekong River in northern Laos, and build the capacity of community members to manage this network.
 Since 2014, FISHBIO has worked to establish and enhance four FCZs among seven communities along the Mekong River with support of the Critical Ecosystem Partnership Fund (CEPF) to protect important habitats for the critically endangered Jullien’s golden carp (Probarbus jullieni).
-The FCZ network project, also funded by CEPF, builds on this previous work with the same communities, and allows FISHBIO to work with the villages of Ang Noi and Sakai (whom we previously worked with to conduct participatory fisher surveys) to establish two new FCZs on the Mekong River.
+The FCZ network project, also funded by CEPF, built on this previous work with the same communities, and allowed FISHBIO to work with the villages of Ang Noi and Sakai (whom we previously worked with to conduct participatory fisher surveys) to establish two new FCZs on the Mekong River.
 This brings the northern Laos FCZ network to a total to six FCZs among nine communities.

 View Project Photos